2022 Atlantic hurricane season: Tropical Storm Hermine

 On September 22, a tropical wave being monitored by the NHC emerged off the coast of West Africa into the tropical Atlantic east of Cabo Verde.
 It quickly organized, becoming Tropical Depression Ten at 12:00 UTC on September 23, and then strengthened into Tropical Storm Hermine six hours later.
-It is one of few tropical cyclones on record to form and to track between the Cabo Verde Islands and the coast of Africa.
+It is one of few tropical cyclones on record to form and track between the Cabo Verde Islands and the coast of Africa.
 Development beyond a weak, 40 mph (65 km/h)-tropical storm was stymied by southwesterly shear into the next day as the system moved northward.
 On account of the shear, Hermine weakened into a tropical depression at 12:00 UTC on September 24, and degenerated into a post-tropical low within 12 hours, while situated about 240 mi northwest of Nouadhibou, Mauritania.
 The remnant low moved northeastward until degenerating into a surface trough early on September 26 to the southwest of the Canary Islands.

-Hermine brought heavy rainfall to the Canary Islands, peaking at 20.87 in on La Palma, which damaged many schools and some roadways, caused power outages impacting several thousands of people, and downed trees.
+Hermine brought heavy rainfall to the Canary Islands, peaking at 20.87 in on La Palma, while Gran Canaria Airport observed 4.96 in, approximately 83% of its average annual precipitation total.
+The subsequent floods damaged many structures and some roadways, caused power outages impacting several thousands of people, and downed trees.
+A total of 216 schools experienced some degree of damage, with 24 suffering extensive damage.
+Landslides blocked roads in about 690 locations.
+Floodwaters entered four homes in the capital city of Santa Cruz de Tenerife.
 Additionally, more than 140 flights were cancelled across the archipelago.
-Damage in the Canary Islands exceeded 10 million euro (US$9.8 million), while no fatalities were reported there.
+Damage in the Canary Islands exceeded 10 million euro (US$9.8 million).